 Falls Branch Trail, Lake Catherine State Park (Hot Springs, AR)

 Nestled in the Ouachita Mountains on the 1,940-acre Lake Catherine is Falls Branch Trail.
 The trail has a trifecta of water access, varied hiking terrain (moderate climbs, rocks and bridge crossings), and a two-mile, toddler-friendly loop.
 The waterfall is best during the rainy season and even more fun for kids to play under.
 However, if you hike in fall or winter, you can expect it to be dry.
 While most of the trail and park is relatively friendly for young children, there are a few elevation changes along the trail that include steps, rocks or drop-offs to the creek.
 The hike starts off winding through the pine forest of the park and crosses Little Canyon Creek several times before arriving at the falls.
 After a break at the falls, pause to take in the view of the lake and travel across the cool swinging foot bridge.
+Learn more about the trail in the Family Trail Guide.

 - Pack a picnic and either before or after your hike, plan to take a break at the picnic area that is conveniently located near the car and the trailhead.